Gas stoves leak climate-warming methane even when they're off

 The U.S. has a goal of zeroing out emissions by 2050 to comply with the Paris climate agreement.
 And as communities around the country already face climate change impacts from more severe storms, droughts and wildfires, every emission source is coming under scrutiny.

 The stove is special because Americans love "cooking with gas."
-But the E.P.A. says buildings account for more than a tenth of the country's greenhouse gas emissions each year.
+But the Environmental Protection Agency says buildings account for more than a tenth of the country's greenhouse gas emissions each year.

 Climate activists are trying to convince people to switch to electric stoves as part of a broader campaign to stop using natural gas in buildings.
 They believe that once Americans switch stoves, they'll be more likely to electrify bigger sources of emissions too, such as the furnace, water heater and clothes dryer.